mhibx/wazuh-security-monitoring-lab/README.md

 - Nmap-generated traffic
 - Suricata detection
 - IDS alert ingestion
+- DNS activity
 - Network security telemetry

+The project also demonstrated that not every useful investigation begins with a high-severity alert.
+Some cases required examining raw telemetry, validating whether a detection was meaningful, or determining that the available evidence was insufficient to support a stronger conclusion.

-The project also demonstrated the operational side of security monitoring.
+The lab also reinforced the operational side of security monitoring.
 When the Wazuh Indexer encountered disk pressure and indexes entered a `read_only_allow_delete` state, the problem had to be investigated at the infrastructure and storage layer rather than immediately changing detection rules.

 Overall, the lab reinforced an important SOC principle:

-> An alert is only the beginning of an investigation.
+> **An alert is only the beginning of an investigation.**

 ---

 ## Future Improvements

-Planned improvements will focus on increasing investigation depth and detection quality rather than simply adding more tools.
+Future work will focus on increasing investigation depth and detection quality rather than simply adding more tools.

 Potential improvements include: